 A word about equivocation

-Cults, such as liberalism, atheism, or naturalism, love to use a method known as equivocation to confuse and deceive.
+Cults, such as liberalism, atheism, or Naturalism, love to use a method known as equivocation to confuse and deceive.
 Equivocation muddies the meanings of words in order to deceive.
 A cult member will give a meaning for the word, "cult," such as: "The formal means of expressing religious reverence; religious ceremony and ritual," and then point out that a Christian Bible-believing Church fits that description so a Christian Bible-believing Church is a cult.
 They will do this knowing fully that it is a rare person who thinks of a cult as the local Christian Bible-believing Church.
 The sole purpose of this type of equivocation is to confuse and deceive.

 A follower of liberalism will use the same equivocation technique.
 He or she will point out that there is a meaning of liberal that means to reach into one’s own pocket and help the less fortunate.
 How different that is from what most people mean when they say, "liberal."
 As far as giving goes, a liberal in present-day terminology is a person who reaches into someone else’s pocket and gives that person’s money to the poor and then takes the credit for being compassionate.
 How different the two are!